kkartas/APILinker/paper/paper.md

 1. **Reproducible Data Pipelines**: Configuration-driven approach ensures that API integration workflows can be versioned, shared, and exactly reproduced.
 Unlike custom scripts that often contain hardcoded parameters, ApiLinker's YAML configurations provide a declarative specification that can be archived alongside research data [@Wilkinson2016].

-2. **Reduced Development Overhead**: By abstracting common API patterns (authentication, pagination, rate limiting, error handling), researchers can focus on domain-specific analysis rather than infrastructure code.
+2. **Reduced Development Overhead**: By abstracting common API patterns (authentication, pagination, error handling), researchers can focus on domain-specific analysis rather than infrastructure code.
 The declarative configuration eliminates much of the boilerplate code typically required for API integrations.

 3. **Error Resilience**: Built-in retry mechanisms, circuit breakers, and dead letter queues provide robust handling of transient API failures that commonly occur in long-running data collection workflows.